 As parents, our primary job is to take care of our little people.
 However, when you’re depressed, you may feel as if you can barely take care of yourself.
 How are you supposed to help your kids thrive when you can barely survive?
 We sometimes forget that parents are also humans, and all humans are capable of developing depression.

 Depression can be difficult for a child to understand, but don’t try to hide things.
 Keep things simple and reassure your child that it’s not their fault.
 Emphasize that you love them, no matter what, even if mommy or daddy is sick, tired, or sad for other reasons.
-You can find this tip and many other useful ones from Marie Miguel on Dr. Momma, as she discusses helpful information for parents who are raising children while clinically depressed.

 Outside of looking after your child and making sure they feel cared for, try to find another adult to talk to.
 Talking to someone can prevent things from getting bottled up only to explode at inopportune times towards inopportune people.
 A child is way less equipped to deal with this type of behavior than an adult.